Menu

 Description:

-Please follow this link to view climate data collection methods that have been used over time at select stations.
-Results can be filtered by parameter, climate station, and date range.
+View climate data collection methods used over time at select stations by following the link below.
+Filter results by parameter, climate station, date range, database code, site code, and probe.
 A general text search is also available.

 https://hjandrews.shinyapps.io/im_methods_history/